SeanP2001/SeanP2001/README.md

 - 🌱 I’m currently learning C++ and Python

 ## :zap: My Projects
 I enjoy building electronics projects using microcontrollers.
-Most of my public repositories are personal projects which I do for fun.
+Most of my public repositories are personal projects, which I do for fun.
 I also document some of my university projects here.

 ## :technologist: My Workflow